11 Top Ski Resorts in Utah, 2024/25

 Customer service is a big deal at Deer Valley.
 Nice touches like free ski storage, gear and accessory storage for a nominal fee, and immaculately maintained facilities set this resort apart.
 Deer Valley is also one of the few mountain resorts to have a state-licensed childcare facility for non-skiing children.

-Another wonderful aspect of the Deer Valley experience is the fine, on-hill dining.
+Another wonderful aspect of the Deer Valley experience is the fine, on-mountain dining.
 Luxurious day lodges with wood-burning fireplaces, towering windows, and comfortable seating offer a range of menus, with everything from casual to sit-down white table service.

 Deer Valley is part of the IKON Pass program.